RainJamesY/RainJamesY.github.io/_pages/about.md

 **Conference Reviewer:**

-- IEEE Symposium on Computers & Informatics (ISCI), 2025
-- IEEE Symposium on Computer Applications & Industrial Electronics (ISCAIE), 2025
+- AAAI Workshop on Multi-Agent AI in the Real World (MARW), 2025

 **Journal Reviewer:**